AY2526S1-CS2113-T11-2/tp/docs/DeveloperGuide.md

    - If the user omits any parameter, the corresponding attribute remains `null`, indicating no change for that field.

 3. **Execution:**
    The existing expense is replaced with a new `Expense` instance containing updated fields.
-Only the provided fields are changed — unspecified fields remain the same.
+Only the provided fields are changed, unspecified fields remain the same.

    When `Main` invokes `command.execute(expenseManager, ui)`:
    - The command retrieves the original expense via `ExpenseManager#getExpense(index)`, capturing its amount, description, category, and marked status.